marb61a/marb61a.github.io/_posts/2017-12-13-React-Native-Vue-JS.md

     npm run dev

-  You should get a link which will open a new tab with your running app
+  This if working correctly will generate a link which will open a new tab with your running app and then you can begin building your project with Vue.

 **Good Reads**